 When is the application deadline?

-The application deadline is January 15 with priority given to candidates who complete their application by November 1.
+The final application deadline is November 1.
 The Elon DPT program accepts applications on a rolling basis so applicants are encouraged to apply early.
-The interviews fill quickly and we strongly encourage submission by November 1.
+The interviews fill quickly.

 Is there an interview required?

 Interviews are a requirement for admission.
 About 150 of the most qualified applicants will be invited to campus for an interview with the DPT faculty.
-Interviews for the class of 2017 entering January 2015 are scheduled September 13 (Early Decision candidates only), December 9, December 13, January 10, January 17, February 10 and February 14.
+Interviews for the class of 2018 entering January 2016 will be scheduled on September 19 (Early Decision only), December 5, Decmeber 15, January 26, January 30, March 2, and March 9.